Swatto/td/README.md

 define the path to the futur JSON file.
 If the file doesn't exist, the program will create it for you.

+But if your current directory has a `.todos` file, it will overwrite the environment variable.

 ### CLI

 ```